WNJU: Screen Gems ownership

 WNJU-TV was sold in the fall of 1970 for $8 million (a fairly high price for a UHF station in that time) to Screen Gems Broadcasting, a subsidiary of Columbia Pictures.
 Screen Gems was unusually suited for the station, as it owned WAPA-TV in San Juan, Puerto Rico.
 In 1968, WNJU originated a program for WAPA-TV, which represented the first live satellite connection from New York to San Juan.

 In 1975, WNJU-TV received a short-term license renewal for only one year (instead of the then-customary three) for failure to abide by a previous pledge to limit commercials to 16 minutes per hour, which the station exceeded more than 16 percent of the time.

 The station had evolved to carry mostly Spanish programming, along with some ethnic brokered programs that aired on weekends including shows in Japanese and Portuguese.
 Sales doubled from $2.2 million in 1976 to $4.4 million in 1978.
-By focusing on the large Puerto Rican community in New York, WNJU was able to beat the Spanish International Network's WXTV (channel 41), with its comparatively more Mexican programming, in the ratings.
+By focusing on the large Puerto Rican community in New York, WNJU was able to beat the Spanish International Network (SIN)'s WXTV (channel 41), with its comparatively more Mexican programming, in the ratings.